Renegade Girl (December 25, 1946)

 Written by Edwin V. Westrate

-The Actors: Ann Savage (Jean Shelby), Alan Curtis (Captain Fred Raymond), Edward Brophy (Bob Crandall), Russell Wade (Jerry Long), Jack Holt (Major Barker), Claudia Drake (Mary Manson), Ray Corrigan (William Quantrill), John 'Dusty' King (Corporal Brown), Chief Thundercloud (Chief White Cloud), Edmund Cobb (Sergeant James), Dick Curtis (Joe Barnes, Quantrill raider), Nick Thompson (Tom Starr), Harry Cording (burly rider with moustache), Ernie Adams (gang member Ted), James Martin (Bob Shelby), Art Dillard (soldier), Bud Geary (soldier), Herman Hack (Mr. Shelby), George Magrill (guard), Kermit Maynard (Sergeant Dale), Kansas Moehring (Quantrill raider), Post Park (Union Soldier), Forrest Taylor (Doctor Manson)
+The Actors: Ann Savage (Jean Shelby), Alan Curtis (Army Captain Fred Raymond), Edward Brophy (Bob Crandall, Quantrill raider), Russell Wade (Jerry Long, Quantrill raider), Jack Holt (Union Army Major Barker), Claudia Drake (Mary Manson), Ray Corrigan (William Quantrill), John 'Dusty' King (Corporal Brown), Chief Thundercloud (Chief White Cloud), Edmund Cobb (Sergeant James), Dick Curtis (Joe Barnes, Quantrill raider), Nick Thompson (Tom Starr), Harry Cording (Quantrill raider with moustache), Ernie Adams (Ted, Quantrill raider), James Martin (Bob Shelby), Art Dillard (soldier), Bud Geary (soldier), Herman Hack (Mr. Shelby), George Magrill (guard), Kermit Maynard (Sergeant Dale), Kansas Moehring (Quantrill raider), Post Park (Union Soldier), Forrest Taylor (Doctor Manson)

 Free Download of the old movie Renegade Girl